BeProductiv/eslint-plugin-vue-test-utils/docs/rules/no-deprecated-selectors.md

 This rule reports `Wrapper` `find*` and `get*` calls which are using improper selectors for their return types.
 For example, `find` should be called with a CSS selector and should be expected to return a DOM element, and `findComponent` should be called with a component selector and should be expected to return a Vue component.

-Addiitonally, this rule reports `wrapper.vm` usages which are chained off an improper selector function.
+Additionally, this rule reports `wrapper.vm` usages which are chained off an improper selector function.
 For example, `wrapper.find('div')` always returns a DOM element in VTU 2, making `wrapper.find('div').vm` an incorrect usage.

 ### Options